Towards Weakly Supervised End-to-end Learning for Long-video Action Recognition: AdaptFocus Learning Framework

 \subsection{Action Saliency Estimation (ASE) module}

-For each action (\eg, the $k$-th action) that occurs in the long video, the ASE module estimates the temporal position $\lambda^k$ where the action is most salient, and the corresponding spike-actionness value $a^k$ at the position $\lambda^k$.
+For each action (e.g., the $k$-th action) that occurs in the long video, the ASE module estimates the most salient temporal position $\lambda^k$ of the action, and the corresponding spike-actionness value $a^k$ at the position $\lambda^k$.

 \textbf{- Naive Estimation.} To achieve this, we apply an action classifier to all clips of the video.
 For the $k$-th action in the video, the temporal position and classification score of the clip that has the highest score among all clips, are estimated as the position $\lambda^k$ and spike-actionness $a^k$.
-This process can be formulated as:

-where $T$ is the number of clips in the video, and $p_t^k$ is classification score of the $k$-th action in the $t$-clip.
+This process can be formulated as: where $T$ is the number of clips in the video, and $p_t^k$ is classification score of the $k$-th action in the $t$-clip.

-\textbf{- Online Estimation.} The above estimation requires inference on all clips of the video for every training epoch, which is inefficient.
+\textbf{- Online Estimation.} The above estimation requires inference on all clips of the video for every training iteration, which is inefficient.
+During the trimming-based end-to-end training, a single short clip is randomly trimmed from each long video sample.
 As the training progresses, the number of sampled clips will eventually be sufficient for estimation.
-Thus, the following online estimation is used to replace the above estimation process:

-which means that the position $\lambda_k$ and spike-actionness $a^k$ will be updated, only when the currently sampled clip shows more saliency of the action than the previous most-salient clip (\ie, $p_t^k>a^k$).
-Using the online estimation, our ASE module only needs to save $2\times D$ values (\ie, $D$ is the number of action instances in the dataset) in memory, and this cost is negligible.
+Thus, the following online estimation is used to replace the above estimation process: which means that the position $\lambda^k$ and spike-actionness $a^k$ will be updated, only when the currently sampled clip shows more saliency of the action than the previous most-salient clip (i.e., $p_t^k>a^k$).
+Using the online estimation, our ASE module only needs to save $2\times D$ values (i.e., $D$ is the number of action instances in the dataset) in memory, and this cost is negligible.